 Learn to make Paneer Tikka at home by following by easy step-by-step recipe

 Marinating the paneer and vegetables is a key step of this paneer tikka recipe.
 Prepare the marinade by whisking the hung curd in a large bowl.
 Add ginger garlic paste and give a good mix.
 Later add all the spice powders, salt, lemon juice and oil.
 Combine well.
 At this time, also add gram flour and add such a way that there should not be any lumps.

 Once the marinade is ready, add the paneer and vegetable cubes in the spice based yogurt mixture.
-Gently coat each of them and keep it in the refrigerator for 2 hours.
+Gently coat each of them and keep it in the refrigerator for an hour.